KQM-git/TCL/docs/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 * **Y-Axis** = amount of elemental gauge
 * **X-Axis** = duration in seconds

-Additional applications of the aura element will apply their own respective gauges, but follow the decay rate of the original aura.
+Additional applications of the aura Element will apply their own respective gauges, but follow the decay rate of the original aura.
 Meaning, a 2B or 4C gauge elemental sources can be decaying at the rate of an A gauge.
-To do this, apply a 1A gauge, then apply a 2B or 4C gauge of the same element to get 1.6A or 3.2A auras.
+To do this, apply a 1A gauge, then apply a 2B or 4C gauge of the same Element to get 1.6A or 3.2A auras.

 > Fischl's Charged Shot applies 0.8A Electro, the use of Beidou's Q will add 3.2C Electro to the gauge, resulting in a 3.2A Electro aura persisting for 38 seconds from the time of Beidou Q.